-Visitor management.
-Since most of the Catlett Island reserve is in private ownership, any public use other than that specifically authorized by permit through VIMS will be considered inappropriate.
-Potential inappropriate uses include trespass, illegal artifact collection, and unauthorized hunting.
-These activities threaten resources directly, have potential to threaten resources in the future, and raise concern regarding visitor and researcher safety and application of state and federal regulations.
+Inappropriate public use issues at Goodwin Islands include trespass and subsequent illegal artifact collection and unauthorized hunting.
+These activities either threaten resources directly, or have potential to threaten resources in the future.
+In addition, these activities raise concern regarding visitor and researcher safety and application of state and federal regulations.